-(1) The executive authority of the Republic shall vest in the State President acting in consultation with the Ministers who are members of the Cabinet; provided that such consultation shall be deemed to be sufficient in respect of any decision that is supported by at least two thirds of the members of the Cabinet.

-(2) Except in sections 20(c), 24, 25, 26, 33 and 37 or where otherwise expressly stated or necessarily implied, any reference in this Act to the State President is a reference to the State President acting as provided in subsection (1)."
+- (1) The executive authority of the Republic shall vest in the State President acting in consultation with the Ministers who are members of the Cabinet. - (2) Except in sections 20(c), 24, 25, 26, 33 and 37 or where otherwise expressly stated or necessarily implied, any reference in this Act to the State President is a reference to the State President acting as provided in subsection (1)."

 The original clause allowed the State President to take certain decisions on his/her own and some only with the support of cabinet.
 The amendment simply brings these provisions into line with the other changes.
 Articles 19, 20 and 21 make it clear that the executive will operate in the transition on the basis of a 'government of national unity'.
-It will be composed in proportion to party support in the National Assembly and will take decisions by a 2/3 majority.
-It should be noted that "consultation" here, by accepted convention means "with the agreement of".
-The areas of decision-making in which the President exercises his/her powers alone include certain formal functions, appointment of Ministers, assent to bills.
-But see also Paragraph 21 below.]
+It will be composed in proportion to party support in the National Assembly.

-13. Article 20 - Cabinet

-Delete subclause 20(d)
+13. Article 20 - Cabinet Delete subclause 20(d)

-14. Article 21 Substitute the following for the whole of clause 21:

-- "21(1) The cabinet shall be composed of nominees of political parties whose representation in the National Assembly exceeds 5% of the total membership of the Assembly. - (2) Cabinet appointments shall be in proportion to the representation of the parties concerned in the National Assembly; provided that a political party may decline to participate in the Cabinet, in which event, its membership in the National Assembly shall be excluded for the purposes of calculating the proportional representation of the parties in the Cabinet. - (3) All Cabinet appointments shall be made by the State President in consultation with the leader of the political party from which the Cabinet member will be appointed."
+- 14. Article 21 Substitute the following for the whole of clause 21: - "21(1) The cabinet shall be composed of nominees of political parties whose representation in the National Assembly exceeds 5% of the total membership of the Assembly. - (2) Cabinet appointments shall be in proportion to the representation of the parties concerned in the National Assembly; provided that a political party may decline to participate in the Cabinet, in which event, its membership in the National Assembly shall be excluded for the purposes of calculating the proportional representation of the parties in the Cabinet. - (3) All Cabinet appointments shall be made by the State President in consultation with the leader of the political party from which the Cabinet member will be appointed."